-Landowners or Gerald Eve Yodel 1-2 Bricklayers AAP6 We support AAP6 developers/local business Arms Distribution Centre business Centre ORK3 We support the designation and Option B for the BLE Landowners or Pielle Yodel 1-2 Bricklayers Uncertainty over the future of our site has meant that we cannot invest developers/local Consulting Arms Distribution with certainty and we have had to put our plan for electric vechicles on business Centre, Mandela hold.
+Landowners or Gerald Eve Yodel 1-2 Bricklayers AAP6 We support AAP6 developers/local Arms Distribution ı business Centre ORK3 We support the designation and Option B for the BLE Landowners or Pielle Yodel 1-2 Bricklayers Uncertainty over the future of our site has meant that we cannot invest developers/local Consulting Arms Distribution l . with certainty and we have had to put our plan for electric vechicles on business Centre, Mandela hold.
 The acquistion of our site would mean Yodel would have to stop Way (OKR 3) operating in the OKR.
-Landaumaraar Dolfo ludd Hallybrack Hamas OKB10 A A D 1 We support the objectives Landowners or developers Rolfe Judd Planning Hollybrook Homes OKR10 AAP1 We support the objectives developers Fiailillig AAP2 We support the objectives of this policy but seek the recognition of the 7011 2 addition of student homes and higher educational learning space and SME space allied with Higher Education Institutions (HEI's) as part of the acceptable mix of uses across the Old Kent Road and in particular in OKR10.
+Landowners or Rolfe Judd Hollybrook Homes OKR10 AAP1 We support the objectives developers Planning AAP2 We support the objectives of this policy but seek the recognition of the addition of student homes and higher educational learning space and SME space allied with Higher Education Institutions (HEI's) as part of the acceptable mix of uses across the Old Kent Road and in particular in OKR10.
 AAP3 Hollybrook is supportive of the need to deliver infrastructure to support the regeneration of the Old Kent Road and in particular the delivery of the Bakerloo Line Extension AAP4 There is a positive relationship between the opportunity to deliver significant development and the social benefits it can bring to the area and the people of Southwark.
 AAP5 In addition to the wording on affordable homes we consider the policy should include reference to the delivery of new student homes as part of the range of mix of housing across the OKR AAP area.
-There should be greater flexibility in the application of a target for the number of AARC wheelchair use housing AAP6 Hollybrook considers the OKR AAP should allow for situations where the University want to sponsor low cost business units to promote the work of their institution, alumni and undergraduates.
+There should be greater flexibility in the application of a target for the number of wheelchair use housing AAP6 Hollybrook considers the OKR AAP should allow for situations where the University want to sponsor low cost business units to promote the work of their institution, alumni and undergraduates.
 The retention or enhancement of employment use based on gross internal floorspace will significantly impact on the ability for these sites to come forward in the future.
 Greater emphasis should be placed on the number of jobs (employment density) and the type of employment floorspace being delivered rather than a crude quantitative assessment of floorspace.
 The current low density employment uses across the Old Kent Road Opportunity Area should be replaced with higher density employment uses across a wide range of use classes.
 The requirement to provide a relocation strategy to the Council where small or independent businesses are displaced is considered onerous.
 It seems unduly restrictive to require involvement of a workplace provider on medium sized projects in the area.
 The imposition of obligations requiring developers to include affordable business space should be subject to viability.